circleci/circleci-docs/jekyll/_cci2/testing-macos.md

 ### Granting New Permissions

 The orb can be used to add custom permissions with the `add-permission` command.
-In the following example, we are granting Screen Capture permissions to Terminal.
+The following example grants Screen Capture permissions to Terminal.
 The Bundle ID and the [permission](#listing-permission-types) type are both required parameters:

 ```yaml
 version: 2.1